The UCC is excited to offer support groups for Spring 2022. Listed here are the groups being offered with brief descriptions, times, and locations.

-An interactive social support group that will explore issues that impact Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Intersex, Asexual, and Pansexual students.
-This will be a safe space to get information, connect with other SLU students, and seek support with relationships, family and friends, coming out, transitioning, questioning, and identity development.
+An interactive support group that will explore issues impacting Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Intersex, Asexual, and Pansexual students.

 LION UP Recovery Book Club

 The LION UP Recovery Book Club is a weekly Recovery Book Discussion support group.
-Join us this Summer as we read through the Big Book of Alcoholics Anonymous.
+Join us as we read through the The Book of Narcotics Anonymous.
 The support group is open to all those who are interested.
 The purpose is to bring faculty, students and staff together for meaningful discussion around topics of recovery.
 Participants discuss the reading, what they learned and what they can relate to.
 This group hosts a moderator and a tag-pass format.

 Southeastern Recovery Night is a fellowship of men and women who share their experience, strength, and hope with each other that they may solve their common problem, and help others in their struggle with addiction.
 This Recovery Night is not A.A. or any other traditional 12- step program.
 It is however, our desire to recognize and affirm milestones of recovery in all 12-step programs, as well as addictions for which an appropriate 12-step group may not even exist.